organisciak/dissertation/document/6_subjective.md

 For this study, we aggregated workers' recommended ratings with a simple mean.
 Aggregating through the mean of five workers' predictions provides improvements of 34% for salt and pepper shaker taste prediction, and 9% and 19% for the cuisine tasks.
-The choice to aggregate 5 workers is motivated by a recommendation in Novotney and Callison-Burch (2009) for a different task type but with similar complexity.
+The choice to aggregate 5 workers is motivated by a recommendation in @novotney_cheap_2010 for a different task type but with similar complexity.

 Using a cross-validation set of ten ratings to identify and aggregate top workers improves the quality of predictions further, though at the cost and time of collecting additional recommendations.
 Figure *XX4*